zacanger/niddesa/text/generated-translations/cullaniddesa/20-chinese-google.md

 those in the West will not disobey Yes, all beings in the north are not against them, all beings in the middle of the east are not against them, and all beings in the middle of the south are not against them, and all beings in the middle of the west are not against them.
-It’s non-violating.
+It's non-violating.
 All beings in the middle of the north are not against them.
 All beings below are not against them.
 All beings above are not against them.
 All beings in all directions are not against them.
 It is not against; in a state of sadness that has been practiced... in a